 Types of Surgery

-Though CPAP therapy is considered the gold standard when it comes to treatment of obstructive sleep apnea, surgery has also proven to be an effective form of treatment.
-There are different types of surgery as listed below:
+Though CPAP therapy is considered the gold standard when it comes to the treatment of obstructive sleep apnea, surgery has also proven to be an effective form of therapy.
+There are different types of surgery, as listed below: